 - Read through the information below to learn about Harlam's various funds.
 These include unrestricted giving options, as well as direct opportunities for support.

 - To make a gift online by credit card, use the portal below.
-If you would like to make an online credit card gift to the Harlam@60 or 1958 Club programs, please click here to give to Harlam@60.
+If you would like to make an online credit card gift to the Harlam@60 or 1958 Club programs (including to honor Rabbi Martin S. Rozenberg,) please click here to give to Harlam@60.

-- To make a gift by check, please review this information and add the proper memo to your check.
+- To make a gift by check, please review this information and add the proper memo to your check (made out to "URJ Camp Harlam.")
 This will ensure that your gift is directed according to your wishes.

 - Checks should be sent to: Development Team | Camp Harlam | 301 City Avenue, Suite 110 | Bala Cynwyd, PA 19004